tsgexe/tpi-tsgexe-prog1-unrn/README.md

 * Custom data structures (`structs`) for game logic and entities.
 * Dynamic memory allocation.
 * File handling for data persistence.

+Feel free to clone the repository, compile it and test everything!
+Any advices are always welcomed.